Martín Varsavsky: Philanthropic work

-Varsavsky is founder and president of the Varsavsky Foundation, which works to improve educational conditions in several countries.
-The foundation promotes the education portals Educ.ar in Argentina and Educarchile.cl in Chile, aiming to democratize and modernize the educational systems in both countries.

-He is also founder and president of the Safe Democracy Foundation, devoted to contributing to debates in international affairs.
-The foundation's goal is to promote fair, transparent and safe democracy.

-The Safe Democracy Foundation and the Club of Madrid organized the Atocha Workshop in March 2005 and the international Summit on Terrorism, Democracy and Security.
+Varsavsky chairs the Varsavsky Foundation, which focuses on educational modernization through portals such as Educ.ar in Argentina and Educarchile.cl in Chile.
+He also leads the Safe Democracy Foundation, an organization that in 2005 co-organized the Atocha Workshop and the International Summit on Terrorism, Democracy and Security alongside the Club of Madrid.
+Additionally, he has served on the boards of the Clinton Foundation and OneVoice.
+He eventually resigned from both positions due to ideological differences regarding the management of the Middle East conflict by political sectors in the United States and Europe.

 Personal life

 Varsavsky married Nina Wiegand on July 22, 2009, in Hawaii.
-He has seven children.
+He is the father of seven children.
+He splits his time between Madrid and the United States.
+Varsavsky is Jewish and has been a prominent public voice against antisemitism on social media.

 In September 2020 he temporarily left Spain for Berlin with his family as a self-proclaimed "COVID-19-refugee", in protest for the measures implemented by the Spanish government to manage the COVID-19 pandemic.
 Varsavsky has been over the years a staunch critic of the Spanish government led by Prime Minister Pedro Sánchez, showing his support for conservative figures like Madrid's regional president Isabel Díaz Ayuso.

-Varsavsky is a supporter of controversial ultra-libertarian Argentinian president Javier Milei.

 In January 2025 Varsavsky explained in a Twitter post that he promoted, in his role as member of Axel Springer's supervisory board, Elon Musk's opinion piece for Die Welt in which he supported the far right Alternative for Germany in the upcoming German federal election.

+He has had a ranch built in the Argentine city of Mendoza, seeing it as a potential shelter in case of a Third World War wiping out the Northern Hemisphere with nuclear weapons, saying “The moment China takes Taiwan or Russia takes Lithuania, I’m in Buenos Aires.
+It’s good to have a Plan B for civilization.”